MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 * How were data insights communicated to technical and non-technical audiences?
 * Explain how the dashboard was designed to communicate complex data insights to different audiences.

+- Articulate complex data insights in the dashboard, using visualisations and narratives to enhance user understanding.
+The README could include a section on how data insights were communicated to technical and non-technical audiences.
+The dashboard should include visualisations that are easy to understand and provide clear insights into the data.
+The README should explain how the dashboard was designed to communicate complex data insights to different audiences.
+The dashboard should include both technical metrics (e.g., statistical outputs, model accuracy) and simplified summaries or visualisations for a general audience.

+- Employ visualisations and narratives in the dashboard to enhance user understanding.
+The notebook could include markdown on how visualisations were chosen and designed to communicate data insights.
+Learners can use visual tools like Matplotlib, Plotly, or Seaborn to visualise data in the notebook and ensure the dashboard includes clear charts and infographics.

+- The dashboard should include a clear narrative that guides the audience through the data story, explaining key insights and findings.

 ## <a id="challenges-solutions-future-developments"></a>🧩 Challenges, Solutions & Future Developments

 ### Challenges & Solutions
 What challenges did you face, and what strategies were used to overcome these challenges?

+-10.2 Reflect on the practical challenges and considerations in executing the project:
+In the notebook, learners should reflect on challenges like dataset size or deployment issues and discuss potential solutions.

 During the development of this project, I encountered a few challenges:

 1.  **DataFrame Not Updating:**